 - The Strategist: As befit their role as the extension of the player, many characters defer to them for strategy.
 Kris is an exception; Jagen and Katarina serve as strategists in their game.

 - Virtual Paper Doll: In The Blazing Blade, you could only choose gender, name, and birth month.
-Later games added face, body shape, hair color and style, voice, and sometimes even accessories.
+New Mystery, Awakening, and Fates added face, body shape, hair color and style, voice, and sometimes even accessories.

 As games from The Binding Blade onward gave more freedom to the player to pair the Lord with whoever they please, these characters would usually end up being the Implied Love Interest.
 The game might 'encourage' the player to pair these characters with the Lord by providing extra story perks if they are chosen as the main pair of the Lord, but in the end, the final say is in the player's hands: follow the implications/suggestions or not.